sveetch/sveedocuments/README.rst

 I'm making some cleaning to use it in recent Django projects :

-* Clean templates with new structures (autobreadcrumbs usage is broken);
+* Clean templates with new structures (autobreadcrumbs usage is broken) : Done;
-* Migrate HTML from Foundation3 to Foundation5;
+* Migrate HTML from Foundation3 to Foundation5 : Done;
 * Use URL namespaces;
 * Use django-guardian;